What to buy in May: Memorial Day steals, Mother's Day gifts, and more!

 The month of May is jam-packed with holidays that give way to great savings opportunities.
-Mother's Day and Memorial Day are the two biggies, but even Cinco de Mayo, and the unofficial but increasingly legitimate Star Wars Day (May 4th) render great deals.
+Mother's Day and Memorial Day are the two biggies, but even Cinco de Mayo, and the unofficial but increasingly legitimate Star Wars Day (May the Fourth be with you...) render great deals.

 Consumers can expect sales on a variety of items including home appliances and grills, mattresses, Mother's Day gifts such as flowers and jewelry, and yes, all kinds of Star Wars-themed products.